HCC Medicare Advantage Background and Overview

 The CMS-HCC model focuses on long-term chronic conditions such as diabetes, autoimmune disorders, end stage liver disease, end stage renal disease, chronic obstructive pulmonary disease (COPD), and congestive heart failure (CHF) that impact the probability of future healthcare costs.
 The CMS-HCC model does not include acute illnesses and injuries that are not reliably predictive of ongoing healthcare costs.

 Coding professionals need to review the entire medical record documentation to assign appropriate ICD-10-CM diagnosis codes.
 Most chronic conditions are assigned to an HCC.
 HCC categories report all conditions that affect the patient’s health status concurrently across the continuum of care.
-To support an HCC, medical record must support the presence of the disease/condition and also include the clinical provider’s assessment and/or plan for management of the disease/condition.
-Most organizations use the “M.E.A.T” criteria: Monitoring, Evaluation, Assessment, Treatment for their documentation practices as well as ICD-10-CM diagnosis coding and HCC assignments.
+To support an HCC, the medical records must support the presence of the disease/condition and also include the clinical provider’s assessment and/or plan for the management of the disease/condition.
+Most organizations use the “M.E.A.T” criteria: Monitoring, Evaluation, Assessment, Treatment for their documentation practices as well as ICD-10-CM diagnosis coding, and HCC assignments.

 This article successfully covered how the complexity of documentation, coding, and the patient’s ICD10-CM diagnosis codes can have an important impact on HCCs.
 Accurate diagnosis coding is essential for appropriate risk adjustment which drives the most suitable reimbursement for physician services.
 Be sure that your clinical providers and coders are educated about HCC documentation and coding!
+YES HIM Consulting’s team of skilled coding and auditing experts can be your organization’s “go-to” medicare risk adjustment and coding consultant.
+Contact YES today.
 Additional articles will be presented on the YES blog.